dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 }
 ```

-We can use it to change the icon and label of each of the three buttons individually or even hide the buttons.
+We can use it to **change the icon and label** of each of the three buttons individually or even **hide the buttons**.
 Below is an example that sets a custom label and image icon for the "Detect Borders" button and hides the "Full Image" button:

 ```javascript
 const documentScanner = new Dynamsoft.DocumentScanner({